-Other than in the ordinary course of business, the Company was not involved in any ongoing litigation as at 31 December 2021.
+Other than in the ordinary course of business, the Company was not involved in any ongoing litigation as at 31 December 2022.

-The Company regularly assesses its ability to prevent, adapt, respond to, recover from, and learn from operational disruptions on the basis that from time to time, disruptions may occur which will prevent the Company from operating as usual.
-The Company does not believe that any plausible operational risk scenario that could occur over a 1 year time horizon would cause significant loss or impact on the SCR or the SCR capital ratio.
+The Company does not believe that any plausible operational risk scenario that could occur over a 1-year time horizon would cause significant loss or impact to own funds or the SCR capital ratio.